When Reject Turns into Accept: Quantifying the Vulnerability of LLM-Based Scientific Reviewers to Indirect Prompt Injection: Experimental Setup

-\paragraph{\textbf{4.3 Evaluation Metrics.}} \begin{enumerate} \item \textbf{Average Score Increase:} The mean increase in the total score (0-35 scale) achieved by an attack strategy compared to the baseline score of the original paper. \item \textbf{Percentage Increase in Acceptance Rates:} The percentage increase in the number of papers accepted by the LLM-as-a-Judge model after applying jailbreak strategies compared to original unaltered benign papers. \item \textbf{Weighted Adversarial Vulnerability Score (WAVS):} A novel metric we propose to effectively measure the vulnerability or susceptibility of LLM-as-a-judge models to jailbreaking attempts, as well as, to also capture the effectiveness or success rates of the jailbreaking strategies themselves when used on such LLM models. \end{enumerate}
+\textbf{Average Score Increase:} The mean increase in the total score (0-35 scale) achieved by an attack strategy compared to the baseline score of the original paper.
+(Figures \ref{fig:heatmap_open} and \ref{fig:heatmap_closed})

+\textbf{Percentage Increase in Acceptance Rates:} The percentage increase in the number of papers accepted by the LLM-as-a-Judge model after applying jailbreak strategies compared to original unaltered benign papers.
+(Table \ref{tab:combined_pct_increase})

+\textbf{Weighted Adversarial Vulnerability Score (WAVS):} A novel metric we propose (refer to Appendix \ref{WAVS} for the threat model definition and WAVS metric formalization) to effectively measure the vulnerability or susceptibility of LLM-as-a-judge models to jailbreaking attempts, as well as, to also capture the effectiveness or success rates of the jailbreaking strategies themselves when used on such LLM models.
+(Figures \ref{fig:WAVS_strategy} and \ref{fig:WAVS_model}).